Early Childhood Education

 Early Childhood Education, B.S.

 If you have an associate’s or bachelor’s degree from an accredited institution, Lyndon’s new Early Childhood Education degree can be completed in only five semesters!
 This degree is the first of its kind in the Vermont State College system.
-Courses will be 90% online, with the 10% being a once-a-semester, face to-face weekend seminar on the beautiful LSC campus.
+Courses are 90% online.

 This degree is fully articulated to the Community College of Vermont Associates of Arts in Early Childhood degree, aligning the coursework directly and seamlessly to a five-semester completion of a BS in Early Childhood Education with licensure.